Polkadot-Blockchain-Academy/pba-content/syllabus/7-XCM/5-XCM_in_Polkadot/XCM_in_polkadot.md

 	(),
 >;
 ```
+Notes:
-Notice how KsmLocation is equal to **Parent**.
+- Notice how KsmLocation is equal to **Parent**.
 Everytime we receive a token with the parent multilocation, we mint in Balances.
+- Teleports are not being tracked in any account in Statemine, only in the relay chain.

 **Fungibles Asset Transactor**
 ```rust